MarkCodering/deep-organizer/README.md

 ### Launch the desktop app (macOS)

-1. Ensure your OpenAI API key is configured (see [Environment Setup](#environment-setup)).
-2. Start the GUI:
+1. Start the GUI:

    ```bash
    python main.py
    ```

+2. Paste an API key into the **API Access** panel (or let the app detect a saved/env key), then choose the directory you want to organize.
-3. Choose the directory you want to organize, adjust the AI model or limits if desired, and click **Start Organizing**.
+3. Adjust the AI model or limits if desired, and click **Start Organizing**.
 Use the dry run toggle to preview the plan before committing changes.

 ### Command Line Interface (optional)